 6 – Accounting

 Quickbooks online is easy, and affordable and you can add your CPA online to your account come tax season.
 It’s better than carrying a shoebox with receipts to your accountant and also allows you to always have your financial insights visible.
-Freshbooks is a great alternative.
+Freshbooks is a great alternative as well as Bonsai.

 7 – Social Media Marketing Planning